 The Antarctic Ice Marathon & 100k ® are organised by Polar Running Adventures.
-In addition to organising the world's most southerly marathon and ultramarathon, Polar Running Adventures organises the world's most northerly marathon, the North Pole Marathon®, as well as one of the highest marathons in the world, the Volcano Marathon®.
+In addition to organising the world's most southerly marathon and ultramarathon, Polar Running Adventures organises the world's most northerly marathon, the North Pole Marathon®, as well as one of the highest marathons in the world, the Volcano Marathon® and the World Marathon Challenge (7 Marathons, 7 Continents, 7 Days).
 Working with a network of associate specialists, including the word's foremost polar logistics experts, the company delivers world class events in the most remote parts of the planet.

 Richard Donovan - Race Director

 Polar Running Adventures is owned and operated by multiple polar marathoner Richard Donovan.

 In addition to completing marathons in both the Arctic and Antarctic, Richard has participated in other extreme locations including the Sahara and Atacama Deserts, the Andes and Himalayan mountains and the Amazon Jungle.
 He has won races such as the Inca Trail Marathon, Himalayan 100-Mile Stage Race, Antarctic 100k, Everest Challenge Marathon and South Pole Marathon as well as representing Ireland as an international ultramarathon runner.

 On 2nd December 2011, Richard completed the first 100-mile run within the Antarctic Circle (to coincide with the 100-year anniversary of Man reaching the South Pole) and in February 2012 he set a new record for running marathons on all seven continents when completing the World Marathon Challenge in 4 days 22 hours 3 minutes.